fabrizi0rigodanz0/Airbnb_ML_Project/README.md

 ### Running the Project
 Open the project directory and launch Jupyter Notebook to explore the dataset and models.

 ## Authors
 - Fabrizio Rigodanzo - [fabrizi0rigodanz0](https://github.com/fabrizi0rigodanz0)
+Credit to the project team, highlighting contributions from Robert Helmut Münchau, Julia Antonioli, Kuba Bialczyk, and Nicolò Mazzoleni.
+Special thanks to Prof. Nuno André da Silva for guidance.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.